jazzcloud/jazzcloud.github.io/_posts/2015-06-29-first-leanpoker-event.md

 - Location has changed 3 days before the event.
 - Only 7 participants came out of 28 registrations.
 I think that counts as anti-record.
-- We loose about half of an hour, because univercity proxy server detected "Gambling" in our activity! :)
+- We loose about half of an hour, because university proxy server detected "Gambling" in our activity! :)

 ## But.
 Guess the results.